Individual Taxpayer Identification Number (ITIN)

 Acceptance Agents Applications - Open Season

-The Internal Revenue Service (IRS) will be accepting and processing Forms 13551, Application to Participate in the IRS Acceptance Agent Program, during open season May 1-August 31 of each year for new and renewing applicants.
+The IRS will be accepting and processing Forms 13551, Application to Participate in the IRS Acceptance Agent Program, during open season May 1-August 31 of each year for new and renewing applicants.
 We will continue to accept amended applications throughout the year.

 The Acceptance Agent Program processes applications on a first-in, first-out basis.
 Existing approved acceptance agents who submitted a renewing application that was not rejected can continue to operate under the old agreement until the new agreement is finalized.

 - Who needs an ITIN?